Firearms Safety

 Trigger Lock (Price ranges $10 - $75)

+Trigger locks are placed on the trigger of a single firearm and prevents the trigger from being accessed.
 Trigger locks should not be used with loaded firearm.
-Prevents use by small children, children, unauthorized users, and theft while still enabling fast access.
+Prevents use by small children, unauthorized users, and theft while still enabling fast access.

 Gun Case (Price Ranges $10 - $150)

-Gun cases use an external lock which prevents access by children, and unauthorized users.
+Gun cases use an external lock, which can be electronic and biometric for further security, which prevents access by children, and unauthorized users.
 Gun cases still enable fast access and can provide secure storage during transit.

 Console / Vehicle Gun Safe (Price ranges ($50 - $350)